Have you been married or with your partner for a while and want to bring the spark back before you get to the point of needing to save your marriage?

 There were times the stress and work of having 30-50 dogs in your front yard almost had us seeking help in saving our marriage.
 However, at the end of the day, because we had a common goal, we always came back together.
 There was always something to talk about at the dinner table, and we always felt connected.

 Find something to do together.
-Go for nightly walks, volunteer at the local soup kitchen, etc. If you need some inspiration, click here to get my 10 Things to Reconnect and Save Your Marriage pdf sent to your inbox!
+Go for nightly walks, volunteer at the local soup kitchen, etc. The possibilities are endless!

 What are some of your favorite ways to reconnect with your partner?
 Please share your ideas below!